Solar System: Comparison with extrasolar systems

 Analysis of Kepler data suggests that observed planetary systems in the Milky Way fall into three groups: "similar", which comprise planets of similar sizes similar distances apart and with highly circular orbits; "ordered", in which the masses of planets tend to increase with distance from their star, and "mixed", which show no pattern in masses whatsoever.
 The Solar System is an ordered system, as are 37% of observed systems.
 Similar systems however are the majority, comprising 59% of observed systems, while mixed systems comprise just 4%.

 Compared to many extrasolar systems, the Solar System stands out in lacking planets interior to the orbit of Mercury.
-The known Solar System lacks super-Earths, planets between one and ten times as massive as the Earth, although the hypothetical Planet Nine, if it does exist, could be a super-Earth orbiting in the edge of the Solar System.
+The known Solar System lacks any example of super-Earths, planets between one and ten times as massive as the Earth that are the most common planet type in our galaxy, although the hypothetical Planet Nine, if it does exist, could be a super-Earth orbiting in the edge of the Solar System.
+In addition, the Sun is a flare star which on average shows weaker flares compared with other stars that are similar to the Sun in spectral type, rotation period and age.

-Uncommonly, it has only small terrestrial and large gas giants; elsewhere planets of intermediate size are typical – both rocky and gas – so there is no "gap" as seen between the size of Earth and of Neptune (with a radius 3.8 times as large).
+Uncommonly, the Solar System has only small terrestrial and large gas giants; elsewhere planets of intermediate size are typical – both rocky and gas – so there is no "gap" as seen between the size of Earth and of Neptune (with a radius 3.8 times as large).
 As many of these super-Earths are closer to their respective stars than Mercury is to the Sun, a hypothesis has arisen that all planetary systems start with many close-in planets, and that typically a sequence of their collisions causes consolidation of mass into few larger planets, but in case of the Solar System the collisions caused their destruction and ejection.

 The orbits of Solar System planets are nearly circular.
 Compared to many other systems, they have smaller orbital eccentricity.
 Although there are attempts to explain it partly with a bias in the radial-velocity detection method and partly with long interactions of a quite high number of planets, the exact causes remain undetermined.